Zenith Eazy PC: Expansion

 Unlike most other PC compatibles, there are no internal ISA expansion slots.
 Omitting these slots, combined with the use of LSI and CMOS electronics, kept the system's total power dissipation low enough to eliminate the need for a cooling fan, resulting in quieter operation.
 Besides the absence of expansion slots, the Eazy PC's mainboard lacked a socket for a floating-point unit like the Intel 8087.

 The Eazy PC's only aftermarket options were sold by ZDS, and included a mouse, an internal real-time clock module, and two external modules.
 External modules have metal enclosures and plug into the rear option port, extending the depth of the computer's case by 2.5 in.
 One module expanded the RAM by 128 KB to the supported maximum of 640 KB.
-The other module included the additional memory, and added a 9-pin serial port and a 300/1200 bps modem with a 6P2C RJ11 socket.
+The other module included the additional memory, and added a 9-pin serial port and a 300/1200 bit/s modem with a 6P2C RJ11 socket.
 Only one external module could be attached at a time.